High School Lessons

 Each Unique Learning System® unit is designed to address a social studies or science topic.
 These topics are embedded in the materials as a thematic unit.
 The Standards Connection page at the beginning of the lesson plans will identify the social studies or science Instructional Targets for the entire unit.
 This introduction will address the scope of the unit in relation to these content standards.
 This may include ways and ideas that can be incorporated in lessons to assure that students are being instructed on content as well as the reading, writing and mathematics skills.

-Additionally, a library of Science and Social Studies materials are available in the Science and Social Studies Courses library so that teachers may pace instruction within their classroom schedule.
+Additionally, a library of Science and Social Studies materials are available in the Science and Social Studies Courses library so that service providers may pace instruction within their schedule.

 For more information on Science and Social Studies Courses, click here.